Why Do Casino and Sports Bonuses Come With Wagering Requirements?

 Wager a total of ₹45,000 (30 * ₹1,000 + ₹500) before being able to make a withdrawal

 It all depends if the wagering requirement is based solely on the received bonus or also on the deposited amount.
-This is something that you may want to take note of whenever you take part of a bonus that requires a deposit.
+This is something that you may want to take note of whenever you take part in a bonus that requires a deposit.

 Whenever you’re taking part of a bonus two things can happen: